Linrena/Cloud-Bank/README.md

 ```
 and if all is well, you can see your new blog at localhost:8080

-## Scenario Two: Create your own Docker images for LinuxOne
+## Scenario Two: Create your own Docker images for LinuxONE

 We will use very popular repository, GitLab for this example.

-## Scenario Three: Use Kubernetes on LinuxOne to run your cloud-naive workloads
+## Scenario Three: Use Kubernetes on LinuxONE to run your cloud-naive workloads

 Coming soon